 - Book

-Madarao Kogen is known for its course layout that makes the most of its undulating terrain.
-In particular, the tree run courses, which run through the trees, offer a wide variety of 15 courses, and the number and quality of these courses are impressive.
-It is also renowned as the best tree run in Japan.
+Madarao Kogen is characterized by its course layout that takes advantage of its undulating terrain.
+In particular, the tree run courses, which wind through the trees, number 15 in total, and their variety and quality are truly impressive.
+It is renowned as having the best tree runs in Japan.

-Furthermore, the number of ungroomed courses is rapidly expanding, and their scale is now comparable to the number of groomed courses.
-It is an excellent environment for skiing on natural terrain.
+Furthermore, the number of ungroomed courses is steadily expanding, and their scale is now comparable to the number of groomed courses.
+It offers an exceptional environment for skiing on natural terrain.

 Top elevation